-- Adjusted net profit, as used for the purposes of the EAIP goal, is AVANGRID's net income for the year ended December 31, 2017, calculated in accordance with generally accepted accounting principles in the United States, adjusted to exclude the Gas Storage businesses and certain losses related to its sale, mark-to-market adjustments in our Renewables segment, certain restructuring charges, an impairment of an investment in Renewables, and the impacts of the Tax Cuts and Jobs Act of 2017 (the "Tax Act"). - Net operating expenses/gross margin, as used for the purpose of the EAIP goal is measured by dividing (i) operations and maintenance expenses for the year ended December 31, 2017 net of total personnel cost, external services, capitalized labor and other operating income by (ii) gross margin for the year ended December 31, 2017, both as reported for internal management reporting purposes. - Total shareholder return, as used for the purpose of the EAIP goal, is measured based on AVANGRID's total shareholder return ranking within a the 25th, 50th or 75th quartile of the S&P 500 utilities index.
-Total shareholder return is calculated based on the average price on the first and last trading days of 2017. - Health and safety targets, as used for the purpose of the EAIP goal is measured in four parts based upon (i) employee lost time accident ("LTA") incidence rate; (ii) contractor LTA incidence rate; (iii) percent completion of the predetermined objectives in an AVANGRID preventive activity plan; and (iv) implementation of a predetermined Occupational Safety and Health Administration ("OSHA") plan.
+- Adjusted net profit, as used for the purposes of the EVP Plan goal, is AVANGRID's net income for the year ended December 31, 2018, calculated in accordance with generally accepted accounting principles in the United States, adjusted to reflect the effect of mark-to-market changes in the fair value of derivative instruments, adjustments for the non-core gas storage and gas trading businesses including certain losses related to the sale of such businesses, restructuring charges primarily associated with reorganizing to better align our people resources with business demands and priorities as part of the Forward 2020+ program, impact from measurement of deferred income tax balances as a result of the Tax Act enacted by the U.S. federal government on December 22, 2017 (the "Tax Act"), impact of accelerated depreciation on the repowering of certain assets, the impairment of certain equity method investments and the exogenous impact of certain extraordinary weather. - Adjusted non reconcilable net operating expenses, as used for the purpose of the EVP Plan excludes major storm costs that are recoverable and offset in gross margin and certain other items including the exogenous impact of extraordinary weather. - Total shareholder return, as used for the purpose of the EVP Plan goal, is measured based on AVANGRID's total shareholder return ranking within the S&P 500 utilities index with second quartile at 66.6% and third quartile at 33.3%.
+Total shareholder return is calculated based on the average price on the first and last trading days of 2018 plus the value of any dividends received during 2018. - Health and safety targets, as used for the purpose of the EVP Plan goal is measured in four parts based upon (i) employee lost time accident ("LTA") incidence rate; (ii) contractor LTA incidence rate; (iii) percent completion of the predetermined objectives in an AVANGRID preventive activity plan; and (iv) implementation of a predetermined Occupational Safety and Health Administration plan.